We are in the rainy season, so if you want to keep dry and stay stylish, check out my five of the best 1960s-inspired raincoats.

 You could buy vintage, too.
 I have a vintage M&S raincoat that looks amazing.
 Probably common back in the day, it’s the kind of thing that would turn up on eBay (there is a good number on there right now) and in charity/vintage shops, too.
 Plenty of other retailers and brands were making similar things 50 or 60 years ago, and they made them to last.

 But there are options for buying new, so check out the five here.
 Sadly, the one featured above and below doesn’t seem to be in production anymore – but I’m keeping it here in the hope that it does come back/.
 That’s the Harry Palmer raincoat by Lancashire Pike.
 Based on the classic from Harry Palmer series of movies with Michael Caine, it is/was a button fly front raincoat produced from a single-layer L24 Ventile, with a lining of silk that has a ‘luxurious’ iridescent appearance.
-Raglan sleeves, concealed pockets and an inside zip pocket finish off the details.
+Raglan sleeves, concealed pockets, and an inside zip pocket finish off the details.

 It was made to order for £375, and you can find out more here.
-If it comes back, I’ll update and let you know.
+If it comes back, I’ll update it and let you know.

 But for what is available right now, read on…

-2. Classic Mac by Adam of London
+1. Classic Mac by Adam of London

 Probably best-known for their suits and shirts, Adam of London also does a nice raincoat too.